cvxopt/cvxopt/src/C/SuiteSparse/UMFPACK/README.txt

     Demo directory:
     ----------------------------------------------------------------------------

-    Makefile			for GNU make or original make
+    Makefile			to compile the demos

     umfpack_simple.c		a simple demo
     umpack_xx_demo.c		template to create the demo codes below